FBI CJIS Security PolicyvsMARS-E - Minimum Acceptable Risk Standards for Exchanges

 What are the compliance gaps when mapping FBI CJIS Security Policy to MARS-E - Minimum Acceptable Risk Standards for Exchanges?

-16 FBI CJIS Security Policy controls have no direct equivalent in MARS-E — Minimum Acceptable Risk Standards for Exchanges.
-The highest concentration of gaps is in Access Control and Authentication with 11 unmapped controls.
+31 FBI CJIS Security Policy controls have no direct equivalent in MARS-E - Minimum Acceptable Risk Standards for Exchanges.
+The highest concentration of gaps is in Risk and Supply Chain with 4 unmapped controls.
 These gaps represent areas where additional controls, policies, or documentation must be created to achieve compliance with both frameworks.

 Which control domains have the most gaps between FBI CJIS Security Policy and MARS-E - Minimum Acceptable Risk Standards for Exchanges?

-The domain with the highest gap count is Access Control and Authentication (11 gaps).
+The domain with the highest gap count is Risk and Supply Chain (4 gaps).
 Export the full domain-by-domain gap breakdown via the Professional tier to generate a prioritised remediation roadmap.

 Related Resources